 Be aware of the specific needs of the species you are growing.
 For example, leafy greens do best in cooler temperatures, while fruiting crops do better in more temperate environments.
 You can check the Plant Book in the App for variety-specific information.

-Our master grower tip: When your lights go off on the Gardyn, it is important to maintain minimal temperature differences between day and night- ideally no more than 5 degrees Fahrenheit.
+Master Gardyner Tip: When your lights go off on the Gardyn, it is important to maintain minimal temperature differences between day and night- ideally no more than 5 degrees Fahrenheit.

-Understand more about the impact of temperature and humidity on your plants growth:
+Understand more about the impact of temperature and humidity on your plants' growth:

 Temperature and humidity work together to control water uptake, nutrient assimilation and distribution, and photosynthetic potential.